While moving through different phases of your marriage, certain conflicts and other issues may arise between you and your partner.

 Just remember, if you seek help face-to-face, it can be difficult to find a good marriage counselor in some smaller towns.
 You may end up needing to drive to the next town or city to get the help you need.

 The reviews given by previous clients of a certain marriage counselor can give you a clue about their strengths and weaknesses.
 Online platforms usually highlight reviews on their website, with each counselor’s profile.

-If you plan to attend a therapist for in-person sessions, it may not be possible to access any reviews of their services.
 In some cases, it can be helpful to search the therapist’s name and address on Google – if they have a website, or are listed as a business, this may bring up some reviews that you can look at.

 How does marriage counseling work?